adityaIyerramesh98/adityaIyerramesh98/README.md

 ----

 ## _About Me_
-A Chemical Engineer turned Data-Science Engineer (Intern).
+A Chemical Engineer turned Aspiring Data-Science Engineer.
 My journey has waltzed me through various fields, and I passionately value about integrating my knowledge in Chemical Engineering with Data Science to troubleshoot and paving remedies to complex problems.

 ## _Fields of Interest_
 - Aero-thermal Sciences